 Ken working Sector 3 - 10 Oct 1989

-This is the back of the crime scene in the 1500 Blk of Pennsylvania Ave
+This is the back of the crime scene in the 1500 Blk. of Pennsylvania Ave

 This pic was the day Ken and John seized a safe containing 2 keys of cocaine.
-They tripped over it, while chasing a suspect that bailed out of a stolen car and ran into the apartment.
+They tripped over it, while chasing a suspect that bailed out of a stolen car and ran into an apartment.
 Since he was running from the police, when they knocked on the door and a lady answered telling the officers she was alone, and no one should be in the apartment with her.
-So they went in and found him hiding in a closet in a empty bedroom, The lady obviously living there said she wanted the suspect removed, and she told them to take the safe out too.
+They went in and found him hiding in a closet in a near empty room, The lady obviously living there said she wanted the suspect removed, and she told them to take the safe out too.
 Long story short, her boyfriend rented the apartment, but only furnished one room for her.
 The other rooms were for his stash house.
 So, the suspect that was running in and out, ended up getting a ten year sentence for the drugs.

 During his early years, he arrested these two, one a John, the other a John's paid entertainment

 even then he made it known it was nothing personal, had the two rented a room no one would care.

 Jim Eigner was one of the guys Ken worked with.
 There is a joke behind this, Jim got a print hit for a burglary, so he wrote a warrant, the court commissioner downgraded it to a criminal summons. later when it was served, it turned out to be one of the midnight officers.
 He wasn't a burglar, he was one of the first on the scene, and he was both and Officer and a gentleman, as he cleared the glass out so he could help a female officer enter and secure the building.
 Ken used to bust on Jim for the mistake, and when he saw the chance he closed a cell door and took this picture as part of the joke